 The 8000 series 2-stroke engine delivers reliable power and torque while allowing you to haul a trailer or added equipment without worry.
 It also has several features like a digital push-button ignition that can come in useful.

-This one is a bit more expensive than other utility models and has a liquid-cooled system.
+I personally think this one is a bit more expensive than other utility models and has a liquid-cooled system.

 4. Yamaha VK540